 The Executive Director is the chief executive officer of BARCS and the chief spokesperson for BARCS.
-The Executive Director is responsible for the overall management of BARCS and is the liaison to Baltimore City.
+The Executive Director is responsible for the overall management of BARCS and is the liaison to Baltimore City and the Board.
 In addition the Executive Director is responsible for resource and program development, external relations (including public representation of BARCS), government relations, and development of new ideas and programs.
-The Director of Operations, Director of Communications, Veterinary Medical Director, and the Development Director work together with the Executive Director to carry out the programs.
+The Director of Operations, Director of Community Engagement, Director of Veterinary Medicine, and the Director of Finance and Human Resources, Director of Shelter Advancement, and Director of Special Projects work together with the Executive Director to carry out the programs.

 Medical Staff: The Medical staff provides preventative care, surgery, and medical treatment to every animal that enters the shelter.
-All medical protocols used at BARCS are developed and/or approved by the Veterinary Medical Director; these include, but are not limited to: intake procedures, selection of medications and biologics, euthanasia technique, special diets and feeding, health assessments, and the use of cleaning compounds.
-Additionally, the Veterinary Medical Director is responsible for placing an animal, room, or shelter under quarantine and deciding when that quarantine is lifted.
+All medical protocols used at BARCS are developed and/or approved by the Director of Veterinary Medicine; these include, but are not limited to: intake procedures, selection of medications and biologics, euthanasia technique, special diets and feeding, health assessments, and the use of cleaning compounds.
+Additionally, the Director of Veterinary Medicine is responsible for placing an animal, room, or shelter under quarantine and deciding when that quarantine is lifted.
 Animal Care Staff: The Animal Care staff provides care and enrichment for the animals at BARCS.
 Their duties include, but are not limited to: providing food and water to the animals, providing clean housing and enrichment, doing laundry, and general cleaning of kennel areas.
+They assess animal behavior, create training and enrichment plans for special cases, conduct playgroups and assist pet owners in our BARCS alumni program and pet retention program.
 They also show animals to potential adopters and assist owners with finding their lost companions.
-The Community Cat Program Team also traps outdoor cats for spay/neuter and vaccinations and works toward a live-outcome for our less social cats through trap/neuter/return, working cat program, and the barn program.